1964 Republican Party presidential primaries

-Senator Barry Goldwater of Arizona was selected as the nominee at the 1964 Republican National Convention held from July 13 to July 16, 1964, in San Francisco, California.
+United States Senator Barry Goldwater of Arizona was selected as the nominee at the 1964 Republican National Convention held from July 13 to July 16, 1964, in San Francisco, California.

 Background

 1952 nomination

-In 1952, the Republican nomination was contested between Senator Robert A. Taft, a leading conservative, and Supreme Allied Commander Dwight D. Eisenhower.
-Eisenhower's candidacy was generated by a draft of the party's so-called "Eastern Establishment," led by Thomas E. Dewey and Henry Cabot Lodge Jr., and narrowly secured when Dewey and Lodge out-maneuvered Taft in pre-convention delegate credential fights.
+In 1952, Senator Robert A. Taft, a leading conservative, lost the nomination to Supreme Allied Commander Dwight D. Eisenhower.
+Eisenhower's candidacy was generated by a draft by the so-called "Eastern Establishment," led by Thomas E. Dewey and Henry Cabot Lodge Jr. The nomination was narrowly secured when Dewey and Lodge out-maneuvered Taft in pre-convention fights over delegate credentials.
 Eisenhower won the general election and was re-elected in 1956.

-The bitterly close 1952 convention result, predicated in part on the presumption that Taft was too extreme to win the general election, and Eisenhower's re-election meant that conservative Republicans had not occupied the White House since at least 1929 or won the Republican nomination since at least 1936.
+The bitter 1952 convention, the presumption that Taft was too extreme to win the general election, and Eisenhower's re-election meant that conservative Republicans had not occupied the White House since at least 1929 or won the Republican nomination since at least 1936.
 The memory of 1952, the last contested Republican nomination, remained fresh in the minds of all parties as the 1964 primaries approached.

-1960 presidential election
+1960 election

-In 1960, the party's nomination was easily secured for Vice President Richard Nixon.
-Nixon, who had relatively conservative credentials as an anti-communist Congressman and Senator from California, was acceptable to all branches of the party.
-His only serious challenge came from Nelson Rockefeller, the free-spending Governor of New York and heir to both the Rockefeller family fortune and Dewey's position as leader of the moderate party establishment.

-Though Rockefeller lacked the broad appeal to take the nomination himself, he could potentially marshal enough delegates to deny Nixon the nomination at the convention.
-On July 22, Nixon and Rockefeller met at the latter's Fifth Avenue penthouse.
-In over four hours of negotiations, the two sides reached an agreement for fourteen points in the party platform, generally committing Nixon to greater spending on defense and education, opposition to racial segregation, and a flexible internationalist outlook on foreign policy.
-The so-called Compact of Fifth Avenue was reviled by conservatives, who unsuccessfully attempted to draft Senator Barry Goldwater of Arizona, an occasional Eisenhower critic who opposed the deal, as Nixon's running mate; at the convention, Goldwater declined to run.
+In 1960, the nomination was easily secured for Vice President Richard Nixon.
+Nixon, who had made his name as an anti-communist Representative and Senator from California, was acceptable to all branches of the party.
+His only serious challenge came from Nelson Rockefeller, the free-spending Governor of New York and heir to the Rockefeller family fortune and Dewey's position as leader of the moderate party establishment.
+Though Rockefeller could not take the nomination himself, he could potentially marshal delegates to deny Nixon the nomination at the convention.
+On July 22, Nixon met Rockefeller at the latter's Fifth Avenue penthouse.
+After four hours of negotiations, they reached an agreement for fourteen points in the party platform, generally committing Nixon to greater spending on defense and education, opposition to racial segregation, and a flexible internationalist foreign policy.
+The so-called Compact of Fifth Avenue was reviled by conservatives, who unsuccessfully attempted to draft Senator Barry Goldwater of Arizona, an occasional Eisenhower critic, as Nixon's running mate; at the convention, however, Goldwater declined to run.

-Nixon narrowly lost the ensuing general election to Senator John F. Kennedy.
-Kennedy, the first Roman Catholic elected President and a supporter of federal enforcement of equal civil rights for African Americans, performed relatively poorly in the heavily-Protestant South.
-While the region had been a Democratic stronghold since the end of Reconstruction, Kennedy's only convincing majority there was in the state of Georgia.
-He lost both Tennessee and Florida to Nixon and only narrowly won North Carolina, South Carolina, and Texas.
-In Arkansas, Alabama, Mississippi, and Louisiana, dissident members of his own party fielded unpledged slates of electors.
-Thus, despite Nixon's loss, the Republican Party entered the Kennedy administration with hopes of finding new support in the formerly Democratic South.
+Nixon narrowly lost the election to Senator John F. Kennedy of Massachusetts.
+Kennedy, the first Roman Catholic elected president and a supporter of federal enforcement of equal civil rights for African Americans, performed relatively poorly in the South.
+While the region had been a Democratic stronghold since the end of Reconstruction, Kennedy's only convincing majority was in the state of Georgia.
+He lost Tennessee and Florida to Nixon and only narrowly won North Carolina, South Carolina, and Texas.
+In four more states, Arkansas, Alabama, Mississippi, and Louisiana, dissident members of his own party fielded independent slates of electors which refused to pledge their votes to Kennedy.
+Thus, despite Nixon's loss, the Republican Party entered the Kennedy administration with hopes of finding support in the South.